cxfcdcpu/SensorDataCompressionDemo/README.md

 Second, the UI contains the java visualization programs that decode and visualize the sening data.
 Some screen shoot look like below:
 ![cp](https://github.com/cxfcdcpu/SensorDataCompressionDemo/blob/master/cp.png)
 ![compare](https://github.com/cxfcdcpu/SensorDataCompressionDemo/blob/master/compare.PNG)

+Note:
+To run the UI, you have to have tinyos installed and serial forworder running.